manuelbl/SwissQRBill.NET/README.md

 - [PDFsharp](Examples/PDFsharp): Example showing how to generate PDFs using the [PDFsharp](http://www.pdfsharp.net) library, including how to add a QR bill to an existing PDF document.

+## Font license

+The library includes a subset of the Liberation Sans font (regular and bold face).
+It is made available free of charge by Goolge and Red Hat under the SIL Open Font License, Version 1.1.
+You will likely need to add their copyright and license information to your product.
+See the license for details.

 ## More information

 This library is the .NET version of Swiss QR Bill.
 There is also a [Java version](https://github.com/manuelbl/SwissQRBill) with the same features.
 More information about both libraries can be found in the [Wiki](https://github.com/manuelbl/SwissQRBill/wiki).